-The annual or any other general meeting of the members shall be held at the head office of the Corporation or elsewhere in Ontario as the Board of Directors may determine.
+The annual or any other general meeting of the Members shall be held at the head office of the Corporation, virtually or elsewhere in Ontario as the Board of Directors may determine.
 The annual general meeting shall be held within 60 days of the end of the fiscal year.
 Any other general meeting shall be held on such day as the Board of Directors may determine.
-At every annual meeting, in addition to any other business that may be transacted, the report of the directors shall be presented, and a board of directors elected and auditors appointed for the ensuing year.
-The members may consider and transact any business either special or general without any notice thereof at any meeting of the members.
-The Board of Directors or the President shall have the power to call at any time a general meeting of the members of the Corporation.
-The notice of the time and place of the annual meeting or any other general meeting shall be given no less than 15 days in advance to each member by emailing or mailing the notice to his address as shown in the register of Members of the Corporation.
+At every annual meeting, in addition to any other business that may be transacted, the reports of the Board members shall be presented, and a Board of Directors elected and auditors appointed for the ensuing year.
+The Members may consider and transact any business either special or general without any notice thereof at any meeting of the Members.
+The Board of Directors or the President shall have the power to call at any time a general meeting of the Members of the Corporation.
+The notice of the time and place of the annual meeting or any other general meeting shall be given no less than 15 days in advance to each member via email.

 ERRORS IN NOTICE, GENERAL MEETINGS

-No error or omission in giving such notice for a meeting of the members shall invalidate such meeting or invalidate or make void any proceeding taken or had at such meeting, and any member may at any time waive notice of any such meeting and may ratify and approve of any or all proceedings taken or had thereat.
+No error or omission in giving such notice for a meeting of the Members shall invalidate such meeting or invalidate or make void any proceeding taken or had at such meeting, and any Member may at any time waive notice of any such meeting and may ratify and approve of any or all proceedings taken or had thereat.

-Accountants
+ACCOUNTANTS

-The members shall at each annual meeting appoint an Accounting firm to review the accounts of the Corporation.
+The Members shall at each annual meeting appoint an accounting firm to review the accounts of the Corporation.

-External by a Certified Public Accounting firm at a minimum of rees.

 QUORUM OF MEMBERS

-A quorum for the transaction of business at any meeting of members shall be 50% plus one of the voting members present within 30 minutes of the start of the meeting.
+A quorum for the transaction of business at any meeting of Members shall be 50% plus one of the voting Members present within 30 minutes of the start of the meeting.

 VOTING OF MEMBERS

-Subject to the provisions, if any, contained in the Letters Patent of the Corporation, each ordinary and life member of the Corporation shall at all meetings of members be entitled to one vote.
-At all meetings of members every question shall be decided in accordance with the rules of order for meetings of the by-laws of Scarborough Music Theatre Inc.
+Subject to the provisions, if any, contained in the Letters Patent of the Corporation, each Member and Life Member of the Corporation shall at all meetings of Members be entitled to one vote.
+At all meetings of Members, every question shall be decided in accordance with the rules of order for meetings of the by-laws of Scarborough Music Theatre Inc.

 ADJOURNMENTS

-Any meeting of the Corporation or of the directors may be adjourned to any time and from time to time and such business may be transacted at such adjourned meetings as might have been transacted at the original meeting from which such adjournment took place.
+Any meeting of the Corporation or of the Directors may be adjourned to any time and from time to time and such business may be transacted at such adjourned meetings as might have been transacted at the original meeting from which such adjournment took place.
 No notice shall be required of any such adjournment.
 Such an adjournment may be made notwithstanding that no quorum is present.

-- CONTRACTS, CHEQUES, DEPOSITS AND FUNDS
+CONTRACTS & FUNDS

 EXECUTION OF DOCUMENTS

-Deeds and transfers of real property on behalf of the Corporation shall be signed by the President and by the Secretary and Treasurer, and the Secretary shall affix the seal of the Corporation to such instruments as required the same.
-Contracts, licences and engagements in the ordinary course of the Corporation’s operations may be entered into on behalf of the Corporation by the President and one of the Vice President, Secretary or Treasurer.
+Deeds and transfers of real property on behalf of the Corporation shall be signed by the President and by the Secretary and Treasurer.
+Contracts, licences and engagements in the ordinary course of the Corporation’s operations may be entered into on behalf of the Corporation by the President and one of the Vice President, Secretary or Treasurer with the approval of the Board.
 Notwithstanding any provisions to the contrary contained in the by-laws of the Corporation, the Board of Directors may at any time by resolution direct the manner in which, and the person or persons by whom any particular instrument(s), contract(s) or obligation(s), or class(es) thereof of the Corporation may or shall be executed.

 SIGNING AUTHORITY